Decider for Onchain Verification

 Context

-At the final stage of the Nova+CycleFold folding, after iterations, we have the committed instances and their respective witnessess.
+At the final stage of IVC based on Nova+CycleFold, after iterations, we have the committed instances and their respective witnessess, where is the incoming instance, is the running instance, and is the CycleFold (running) instance.

 Diagram source: CycleFold paper (https://eprint.iacr.org/2023/1192.pdf).
 In the case of this document , so , , .